jlutrera/Inception/README.md

 - [PID 1 signal handling && Nginx](https://cloud.google.com/architecture/best-practices-for-building-containers#signal-handling)
 - [What is TLS ?](https://en.wikipedia.org/wiki/Transport_Layer_Security)

+### Why TLS/SSL certification?
+TLS (Transport Layer Security) and its predecessor SSL (Secure Sockets Layer) are cryptographic protocols that provide secure communication over a computer network, commonly the internet.
+The primary reason for using a TLS or SSL certificate is to ensure the confidentiality, integrity, and authenticity of data exchanged between a user's web browser and a web server.
+Here are the key reasons for using TLS/SSL certificates:

+- Encryption of Data:

+TLS/SSL protocols encrypt the data transmitted between a user's browser and the web server.
+This encryption prevents unauthorized parties from intercepting and reading sensitive information, such as login credentials, personal details, and financial transactions.
+- Confidentiality:

+TLS/SSL ensures the confidentiality of data by encrypting it during transmission.
+Even if intercepted, encrypted data is meaningless without the corresponding decryption key.
+- Integrity of Data:

+TLS/SSL provides data integrity, meaning that the data transmitted between the client and the server cannot be tampered with during transit.
+Any alteration to the data would be detected, ensuring that the received information is the same as what was sent.
+- Authentication:

+SSL/TLS certificates are used to authenticate the identity of the server to the client and, in some cases, vice versa.
+This helps users ensure that they are connecting to the legitimate and intended website, reducing the risk of man-in-the-middle attacks.
+- Trust and Credibility:

+Websites with valid SSL/TLS certificates show a padlock icon in the browser's address bar and use the "https://" protocol.
+This visual indication informs users that the connection is secure and establishes trust.
+Sites with valid certificates are also less likely to be flagged as potentially harmful by browsers.
+- Compliance with Data Protection Regulations:

+Many data protection regulations and standards, such as the General Data Protection Regulation (GDPR), require the protection of sensitive data during transmission.
+Using TLS/SSL helps websites comply with these regulations and avoid legal consequences.
+- Secure Transactions:

+For e-commerce websites and other platforms handling financial transactions, SSL/TLS certificates are essential.
+They ensure that sensitive financial information, such as credit card details, is transmitted securely, protecting users from potential fraud.
+- SEO Benefits:

+Search engines, such as Google, take into account the use of SSL/TLS as a ranking factor.
+Websites with SSL/TLS certificates may receive a slight boost in search engine rankings, contributing to better visibility in search results.
+- Protection Against Session Hijacking:

+TLS/SSL protects against session hijacking attacks by encrypting session data.
+This helps prevent attackers from intercepting and using session information to impersonate users.
+- Encrypted Authentication:

+When mutual TLS (mTLS) is employed, both the server and the client authenticate each other using certificates.
+This adds an extra layer of security, ensuring that both parties are who they claim to be.

+In summary, TLS/SSL certificates are crucial for securing the communication between clients and servers, protecting sensitive data, establishing trust, and complying with legal and regulatory requirements.
+They play a vital role in ensuring a secure and trustworthy online experience for users.

+If you're encountering a warning message while trying to access a website, there could be various reasons for it.
+Common warning messages related to security often indicate issues with the SSL/TLS certificate or the overall security of the connection.
+Here are some reasons why a warning message might appear:

+- Expired SSL/TLS Certificate:

+SSL/TLS certificates have a validity period, typically ranging from a few months to a few years.
+If the certificate has expired, browsers will display a warning message to inform users that the connection is not secure.
+- Mismatched Domain or Common Name:

+SSL/TLS certificates are issued for specific domain names (or subdomains).
+If the certificate's Common Name (CN) or Subject Alternative Name (SAN) does not match the domain of the website being accessed, a warning is displayed.
+This often happens in situations like accessing a site by its IP address instead of its domain name.
+- Self-Signed Certificate:

+If a website is using a self-signed certificate instead of one issued by a trusted Certificate Authority (CA), browsers will display a warning.
+Self-signed certificates are not automatically trusted, and users need to explicitly accept the risk when accessing such sites.
+- Insecure Cipher Suites:

+Browsers may display warnings if the server uses outdated or insecure cipher suites during the SSL/TLS handshake.
+This is a security measure to protect against vulnerabilities in cryptographic protocols.
+- Mixed Content:

+If a webpage is served over HTTPS but includes resources (like images, scripts, or stylesheets) loaded over HTTP, browsers may display warnings about mixed content.
+Modern browsers prefer to load all resources securely to prevent potential security risks.
+- Man-in-the-Middle (MitM) Attacks:

+If there is suspicion of a man-in-the-middle attack, where an unauthorized entity intercepts the communication between the user and the server, browsers may display a warning.
+This can happen if the SSL/TLS connection is tampered with.
+- Revoked Certificate:

+If the SSL/TLS certificate has been revoked by the Certificate Authority before its expiration date, browsers may display a warning.
+Revocation can occur due to compromised private keys or other security incidents.
+- Untrusted Certificate Authority:

+If the SSL/TLS certificate is issued by a Certificate Authority that is not recognized or trusted by the user's browser, a warning may appear.
+Users are advised to be cautious when encountering such situations.
+- HSTS (HTTP Strict Transport Security) Issues:

+If a website has HSTS enabled but encounters issues with its SSL/TLS configuration, browsers may display warnings.
+HSTS enforces the use of HTTPS and may cause access issues if there are problems with the secure connection.

+If you encounter a warning message, carefully consider the nature of the warning and the context of the website you are visiting.
+In many cases, warnings are legitimate security measures to protect users from potential threats.
+If you are a website owner or administrator, addressing SSL/TLS certificate issues promptly is crucial for maintaining a secure and trustworthy online presence.
 ### Listen && Location
 - Listen will indicate to the server which request it has to accept:
 	Listen can take ports and adresses : example Listen 80;